irmen/Pyro4/docs/source/tutorials.rst

     and start the request loop ourselves.
 This needs more code but gives you more control.

 .. note::
-    You will see the following line appear in the code:
+    You will see the following lines appear in the code:

     ``Pyro4.config.SERIALIZER = 'pickle'``
+    and
+    ``Pyro4.config.SERIALIZERS_ACCEPTED.add('pickle')``

-    For now, ignore the exact meaning of this particular setting.
+    For now, ignore the exact meaning of these particular settings.
 It is needed to get the stock market tutorial running in the form presented here.
 Basically it enables Pyro to transfer actual Python objects to remote calls, instead of only simple types such as lists and strings.
     In other chapters the meaning of this setting will be explained in more detail.